vogelito/glacierprotocol/_docs/withdrawal/ethereum.md

-In this section, we construct a "signed transaction" in our quarantined environments, verify it, and then use QR codes to extract it from the quarantined environment to pass on to additional quarantied environments for additional signatures and eventually extract it for execution.
+In this section, we construct a "signed transaction" in our quarantined environments, verify it, and then use QR codes to extract it from the quarantined environment to pass on to additional quarantined environments for additional signatures and eventually extract it for execution.

 This protocol is divided into two sub-protocols: Proposing Transfers and